-Canada PM shuffles cabinet, seeks to reduce reliance on U.S.
+Canada PM shuffles Cabinet, seeks to reduce reliance on U.S.

 Freeland and Finance Minister Bill Morneau are staying in their positions, as reported by Reuters on Tuesday.

-Trudeau also appointed close ally Dominic LeBlanc to the intergovernmental affairs portfolio.
-He will be in charge of ties with the 10 provinces, which are increasingly uneasy with some of Ottawa’s policies.
+Senior Conservative legislator Lisa Raitt said the shuffle was “a desperate attempt” to hit the reset button.

-The new right-wing government in Ontario - which accounts for 36 percent of seats in the House of Commons - says Trudeau has botched the job of handling migrants streaming across the U.S. border.

-In Wednesday’s shuffle, Trudeau also created a minister in charge of border security and irregular migration.
+Trudeau, who Raitt says has botched the job of handling migrants streaming across the U.S. border, created a minister in charge of border security and irregular migration.

-Reporting by David Ljunggren; Editing by Catherine Evans and Dan Grebler
+Reporting by David Ljunggren; Editing by Catherine Evans, Dan Grebler and Jonathan Oatis